snowplow/snowplow-ecommerce-tracking-accelerator/content/introduction/_index.md

 - **Track -** Set up ecommerce actions tracking on your store
 - **Upload data -** Upload a sample Snowplow events dataset to your Snowflake warehouse
 - **Model -** Configure and run the snowplow-web data model
-- **Visualise -** Visualise the modeled data with Streamlit
+- **Visualize -** Visualize the modeled data with Streamlit
 - **Enrich -** Add enrichments to your data
-- **Next steps -** Gain value from your own pipeline data through modeling and visualisation
+- **Next steps -** Gain value from your own pipeline data through modeling and visualization

 {{<mermaid>}}
 gantt